DominikNeu/HE-WebtechnologyUsability-at.fhj.iit/README.md

-# HE-WebtechnologyUsability-at.fhj.iit
+# Heurisitic Evaluation
-Heuristic Evaluation of the UPC Website done by students of MSD of FHJ Graz
+Heuristic Evaluation of the UPC Website done by students of MSD of FH-Joanneum Graz
+  ## Members:
+      Dominik Neubauer
+      Gerald Gsellmann
+      Joachim Pollanz
+      Mahamood Attia

+# Information
+  The results are summarized in the report "Heuristische Evaluierung.docx".
+  The overview of all results int the Excel-sheed "helist.xlsx".
+  In the log directory are the log-files of each evaluator.
+  In the videos and images directorys are the negative/positive results visualized.